Powered by .id (informed decisions) for Blacktown City Council

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
-The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
-Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.wn City is a predominantly residential, commercial and rural Local Government Area (LGA) in Sydney’s west.
+Blacktown City is a predominantly residential, commercial, and rural Local Government Area (LGA) in Sydney's west.
 In terms of population, the City is the largest LGA in New South Wales.
 In the post war era, and particularly in the last 40 years, the City has catered for a significant proportion of Sydney’s demand for new housing on the urban fringe.
 This role is expected to continue as large areas in the north of the City have been identified for urban development over the next 20-30 years.
 The City has also established itself in recent decades as a major employment hub in western Sydney, capitalising on transport infrastructure such as the Western Motorway (M4), Westlink (M7) and the Hills Motorway (M2).
 Employment growth is expected to continue, with new areas identified for development.

 Demand for residential development in the City’s growth areas will come both from new households forming in the established areas of Blacktown City as well as areas to the east

 With the variety of residential areas, natural characteristics and period of development, different areas within Blacktown City have developed different roles within the housing market.
-Many established areas such as Seven Hills and Kings Langley are experiencing significant net loss of persons in their 20s.
-These are the children of families that settled in these areas in the 1970s and 1980s and are now at the stage where they are looking to establish new households elsewhere.
-Many of these new households would be heading to growth suburbs such as Kellyville Ridge, The Ponds and Ropes Crossing.
+Many established areas such as Kings Langley, Acacia Gardens and Parklea are experiencing significant net loss of persons in their 20s.
+These are the children of families that settled in these areas in the 1970s and 1980s and, in the latter examples, the 1990s.
+This cohort is now at the stage where they are looking to establish new households elsewhere.
+Many of these new households will be heading to growth suburbs such as Marsden Park, Schofields, Riverstone and Tallawong.
+The newly developed areas of Kellyville Ridge, The Ponds and Ropes Crossing, in contrast, have little development opportunity remaining and are starting to lose families upgrading to larger housing to meet changing circumstances.
+Whilst these areas continue to attract young families and young homeowners, opportunities to move in are limited to when existing housing becomes available on the market.
+These areas will experience population loss and a decline in average household size as the population that moved in during the growth phase ages in place, with younger adults leaving home, smaller households forming as adult children move out, and older 'empty-nester' households downsizing elsewhere in the metropolitan area, or moving to regional New South Wales to enjoy life-style opportunities.
 Major centres such as Blacktown and Mount Druitt by contrast attract young adults who are seeking access to employment and transport.
 These areas also have a much larger stock of medium density and rental stock.
 The major growth areas of the City are expected to attract a predominantly young family market.
-This includes areas such as Kellyville Ridge, The Ponds and Schofields.
-Colebee is expected to attract a slightly older family market with adults in their 30s and 40s, often with teenage children.
+This includes areas such as Marden Park, Tullawong, Riverstone and Schofields.
+Colebee, in contrast, which is nearing the end of its growth phase, has attracted a slightly older family market with adults in their 30s and 40s, often with teenage children.
 This variety of function and role of the small areas in Blacktown City means that population outcomes differ significantly across the LGA.

 There are also significant differences in the supply of residential property within the City which will also have a major influence in structuring different population and household futures over the next five to twenty years.
-Large new ’greenfield’ opportunities have been identified in the growth areas.
-These are predominantly located in Schofields, Riverstone (including the Alex Avenue Release Area), Ropes Crossing and The Ponds.
-In the longer term it is likely that Marsden Park, Shanes Park and the remaining areas of Riverstone will also undergo significant development with the future release of "greenfield" sites in these areas.
+Large new "greenfield" opportunities have been identified in the growth areas.
+These are predominantly located in Schofields, Riverstone, Tallawong, and Marsden Park.
+These areas and future release areas in Angus-Richards-Vineyard West will continue to undergo significant development with the future release of further "greenfield" sites.
 Significant in-fill development opportunities in Blacktown and Mount Druitt are also expected to contribute significant numbers of new dwellings.
 By contrast, the established suburbs north of Mount Druitt are expected to provide relatively low numbers of new dwellings over the forecast period.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.